Bruce Phillips

 • AMOC (Atlantic circulation)

-• it helps keep Western Europe warmer than it otherwise would be
+• It helps to keep Western Europe warmer than it otherwise would be

-• a major slowdown is more likely after 2100 than before, but he cited around a ~10% chance earlier than that
+• A major slowdown is more likely after 2100 than before, but there is a possible 10% chance of this occurring earlier

 • Potential impacts would include more extreme winters in Western Europe even as global average warming continues.

-• The world is likely to cross 1.5°C in the near term (he suggested it could be reached “permanently” within the next few years; and then formally “passed” within ~5–10 years — depending how defined).
+• World average temperature increase is likely to exceed 1.5°C in the near term (perhaps becoming permanent within the next few years), and then become formally ‘passed’ within 5–10 years — depending how defined.

-• After 2°C, impacts become significantly worse, with escalating exposure to dangerous heat and higher risks of major system shifts.
+• After a 2°C increase, impacts become significantly worse, with escalating exposure to dangerous heat and higher risks of major system shifts.

 • Reduce food waste

-• Use data tools like Our World in Data to compare impacts by food type
+• Use data tools such as Our World in Data to compare impacts by food type

 • Move money: banking and pensions can fund fossil fuels; switching can reduce indirect emissions